NASA's Mission to Pluto and the Kuiper Belt

 The New Horizons propulsion system includes 16 small hydrazine-propellant thrusters mounted across the spacecraft in eight locations, a fuel tank, and associated distribution plumbing.
 Four of these thrusters, each of which provides 4.4 Newtons (1 pound) of force are used for course corrections.
 Operators also employ 12 smaller thrusters – each providing 0.8 Newtons (about 3 ounces) of thrust each – to point, spin up and spin down the spacecraft.
 Eight of the 16 thrusters aboard New Horizons are considered the primary set; the other eight comprise the backup (redundant) set.

 At launch, the spacecraft carried 77 kilograms (170 pounds) of hydrazine, stored in a lightweight titanium tank.
 Helium gas pushes fuel through the system to the thrusters.
-The Jupiter gravity assist, and the mission design calling for flybys at Pluto and Ultima Thule (instead of entries into orbit), reduced the amount of propellant needed for the mission.
+The Jupiter gravity assist, and the mission design calling for flybys at Pluto and Arrokoth (instead of entries into orbit), reduced the amount of propellant needed for the mission.

 New Horizons must be oriented precisely to collect data with its scientific instruments, communicate with Earth, or maneuver through space.